 1. eesel AI

-eesel AI feels like it was built to fix all the annoying things about other chatbot platforms.
+eesel AI is built to make support automation as straightforward as possible.
 The whole experience is designed to be self-serve, meaning you can connect your helpdesk, point it to your knowledge sources, and have a bot running in just a few minutes.
 You don't have to schedule a demo or talk to a salesperson to get going.

 What I really liked was the simulation mode.
 Before the bot goes live, you can run it against thousands of your past tickets.
 It gives you a clear report on how it would have performed, so you can see exactly where it excels and where you need to make tweaks.
 This lets you start small, maybe automating just one or two types of common questions, and then expand as you get more comfortable.